cloudentity/oauth2c/README.md

 You will be asked to provide the necessary information, such as the grant type, client authentication method, and any other relevant details (if not already provided).

+`oauth2c` opens a browser for flows such as authorization code and starts an HTTP server which acts as a client application and waits for a callback.

-Once authenticated, you will be able to use the access token to access the OAuth2 provider's API.
+Once authenticated, you will be able to use the access token to access the OAuth2 resource server's API.

 > **Note**: To make browser flows work add `http://localhost:9876/callback` as a redirect URL to your client.